-See the following common questions about ALM Octane Synchronizer below.
+This topic lists common questions about the ALM Octane Synchronizer.

 New field values created in a destination endpoint during synchronization are automatically sent back the record in the source endpoint.